7 Steps to Getting Qualified Leads

 Once you’ve conducted buyer research, you need to translate that data to lead/account-scoring methodologies.
 Find tangible, measurable aspects of behaviors and desires.
 Utilizing a marketing automation technology like Marketo will allow you to communicate in real time with buyers all while tracking their interactions.

 Be prepared to integrate changes in process and technology with changes in your organization.
 Your entire staff needs a uniform understanding of the new metrics.
 To educate them, first document the lead management process and then hammer that message home through training.
 Tell, Show, Do, and Review.

 Hold “lunch and learns” with your team, perform and execute a comprehensive roll-out, and teach the sales team how to interact with qualified leads.
 Make training a continuous process so your sales and marketing teams feel comfortable with the changes.

-6. Build a revenue model
+6. Build a revenue model for qualified leads.

 The goal is not to speak to fewer people, the goal is to talk to the right people at the right time in their business stage.
 As quality comes into focus and you interact with fewer but more sales-ready leads, your revenue model will be crystal-clear.
 You may see less leads from marketing, but the leads you do see will get have a higher chance of conversion, creating more deals and more activity in the pipeline.

 7. Keep in mind that generating leads doesn’t happens overnight